Week 7 (July 2-8): Decreation, Post-Humanism, Visual Poetry

 Look at the emailed pdf of Brian McAllister’s “Narrative in Concrete / Concrete in Narrative: Visual Poetry and Narrative Theory” and examine the following visual poems:

 - Eugen Gomringer, “Silencio” (which we also met last week)

 - Finlay, “Tea Kettle Drum Water Lily Cup”

 Also, for solidarity purposes, this found visual poem (brought to us by our friend at Byzantium Books):

 - Visual Poetry

 - Final Illustration Project Instructions

-- Sunday, 7/9: Weekly recap: Compose a reflective blog post that mentions and embeds at least three tweets (yours included) as you display the ones you felt were most successful in speaking for the class’s learning consensus from this week.
+- Sunday, 7/8: Weekly recap: Compose a reflective blog post that mentions and embeds at least three tweets (yours can be included) as you display the ones you felt were most successful in speaking for the class’s learning consensus from this week.